 The Cardinal of The Way does not appoint a gatekeeper.
 Instead, they are responsible for appointing the Conscience of the Senate.

 Where a cardinal is responsible for appointing a title, that title can be reappointed whenever a new cardinal is chosen.

 Each cardinal is appointed by the appropriate virtue assembly.
 Only a member of the virtue assembly can serve as its cardinal.
 Selection is by a judgement of appointment raised by the Tribune in the standard manner.

 The laws for Imperial elections state that, if eligibility to vote in an election is restricted in some way, then you cannot vote if you were eligible to vote in an equivalent but different election in the last twelve months.
 For example, if you were eligible to vote for the Cardinal of Prosperity at the Winter Solstice - and you change faith to be part of the Ambition assembly - you cannot legally vote for the election of the Cardinal of Ambition until twelve months have passed from the date of the first election.

 The elections for the cardinals are considered to be legally equivalent positions restricted by virtue.
 This means that if you change your virtue assembly then you must abstain from voting in a election if it occurs less than four events after the previous election in your previous virtue assembly.
 If you are in any doubt about your eligibility then you should consult the Tribune, or Merlot the civil service overseer of elections who can advise you.

 The judgement to appoint a cardinal will typically close at 6pm on the Saturday of the summit.
-These times may differ if an unscheduled appointment is required but there is always at least four hours for nominations and four hours for voting.
+These times may differ if an unscheduled appointment is required but there are always at least three hours for nominations and three hours for voting.
 After that time, the candidate with the most support is declared cardinal.

 |Winter Solstice||The Way & Prosperity|